 Get a Signed Book with Personal Inscription

-Through a partnership with Schuler Books, a local independent bookstore in Michigan, readers could order copies of The Little Liar to include a name and one of three short message options.
-Order must be placed by November 7, 2023. **This opportunity has passed.**
+Through a partnership with Schuler Books, a local independent bookstore in Michigan, readers could order copies of The Little Liar to include a name and short message.

 “A captivating allegory about evil, lies, and forgiveness.”